stoppremiumsms/resources/IN-PLAIN-SIGHT.md

 See you in Hobart - I am on my way to drop my phone off the bridge - subversive I know.

+The Telstra mobile phone tower records should show it is true.

+Go find them.
+And all the other shit.

 #My plans